-- 1. The Management Implementation profile is only to be implemented in conjunction with one of the Transfer or Access profiles. - 2.
+- 1. The Management Implementation Profile is only to be implemented in conjunction with one of the Transfer or Access Profiles. - 2.
 Profile T2 is subset of T3.
 A1 and T1 are subsets of A2 and T2, respectively. - 3.
 Profiles T1, T2, and T3 require the support of read and/or write functional units. - 4.
 Support of the <File Transfer and Management> service class is optional.
-If an implementation is capable of supporting implementation profile M1 and one of the T-implementation profiles, the Initiator may choose to request the <File Transfer and Management> service class.
-Any implementation so doing must be prepared for the possibility of rejection of the request by the responder.
+If an implementation is capable of supporting Implementation Profile M1 and one of the T-Implementation Profiles, the Initiator may choose to request the <File Transfer and Management> service class.
+Any implementation so doing must be prepared for the possibility of rejection of the request by the Responder.

-- 5. The support of the <unconstrained> service class is optional.
+- 5. The support of the <Unconstrained> service class is optional.
 There are no constraints on this service class beyond those of ISO 8571. - 6.
-Limited File Management is not required for the T- and Aimplementation profiles, but very often it will be a user request to have limited file management functionality available together with file transfer and file access functions.
-So limited file management may be added as an option to the T- and A- implementation profiles. - 7. [] in table 6.7 specifies that the document type is 'optional' for the respective Implementation profile.
+Limited File Management is not required for the T- and A-Implementation Profiles, but very often it will be a user request to have limited file management functionality available together with file transfer and file access functions.
+So Limited File Management may be added as an option to the T- and A- Implementation Profiles. - 7. [] in Table 6.7 specifies that the document type is optional for the respective Implementation Profile.
+For M1 the support level depends on the T- or A- Implementation Profile, in conjunction with which M1 is implemented.